YellowbrickData/YmSamples/premdb/README.md

  4. **hometeam:** Home team ID and team name, used for joins
  5. **awayteam:** Away team ID and team name, used for joins

-(A larger additional table is available, **newmatchstats**, but this table does not contain meaningful data.
-It can be used to demonstrate a very simple load of 25 million rows.)
+An additional table, **newmatchstats**, is available but does not contain meaningful data.
+It is used in the tutorial to demonstrate a very simple load of 25 million rows.

 ### Samples

 After loading this sample data set, you can perform analytic queries on the match data.

-Sample query:
+For example:

 ```sql
 select t1.season_name, t1.winners, homegoals+awaygoals as total